jpoon/ProjectOxford-FaceIdentification/README.md

 ## License

-MIT licensed, Copyright (C) 2015 Jason Poon, Felix Rieseberg.
+MIT licensed, Copyright (C) 2016 Jason Poon.
 For more details, see LICENSE.md